-In the context of clustering, Doddi et al. \cite{Doddi00_apxMinSumDiam}, Charikar and Panigraphy \cite{Charikar04_minSumDiam}, and Gibson et al. \cite{Gibson08_minSumRadii} consider the following problems.
-Given a set $P$ of $n$ points in a metric space, metric $d(i,j)$ and an integer $k$, partition $P$ into a set of at most $k$ clusters with minimum sum of a) cluster diameters, b) cluster radii.
-Thus, the most significant difference to our problem is the lack of a connectivity constraint.
-Doddi et al. \cite{Doddi00_apxMinSumDiam} provide approximation results for a).
+In the context of clustering, Doddi \emph{et al.}~\cite{Doddi00_apxMinSumDiam}, Charikar and Panigraphy~\cite{Charikar04_minSumDiam}, and Gibson \emph{et al.}~\cite{Gibson08_minSumRadii} consider the following problems.
+Given a set $P$ of $n$ points in a metric space with metric $d(i,j)$ and an integer $k$, partition $P$ into a set of at most $k$ clusters with minimum sum of either (a) cluster diameters, or (b) cluster radii.
+Thus, the most significant difference with our problem is the lack of a connectivity constraint.
+Doddi \emph{et al.}~\cite{Doddi00_apxMinSumDiam} provide approximation results for (a).
 They present a polynomial-time algorithm, which returns $O(k)$ clusters that are $O(\log(\frac{n}{k}))$-approximate.
-For a fixed $k$, transforming an instance into a min-cost set-cover problem instance yields a polynomial-time $2$-approximation.
+For a fixed $k$, they transform an instance of their problem into a min-cost set-cover problem instance yielding a polynomial-time $2$-approximation.
 They also show that the existence of a $(2-\epsilon)$-approximation would imply $P=NP$.
 In addition, they prove that the problem in weighted graphs without triangle inequality cannot be efficiently approximated within any factor, unless $P=NP$.
-Note that every solution to b) is a $2$-approximation for a).
-Thus, the approximation results can be applied to case a) as well.
-A greedy logarithmic approximation and a primal-dual based constant factor approximation for minimum sum of cluster radii is provided by Charikar and Panigraphy \cite{Charikar04_minSumDiam}.
+Note that every solution to (b) is a $2$-approximation for (a).
+Thus, the approximation results can be applied to case (a) as well.
+A greedy logarithmic approximation and a primal-dual based constant factor approximation for minimum sum of cluster radii is provided by Charikar and Panigraphy~\cite{Charikar04_minSumDiam}.

 Another often considered setting is the one in which the coverage of a given set of base stations is required.
-In this setting, Alt \emph{et al.} \cite{aab+-mccps-06} consider the closely related problem of selecting circle centers and radii such that a given set of points in the plane are covered by the circles.
+In this setting, Alt \emph{et al.}~\cite{aab+-mccps-06} consider a closely related problem of selecting disk centers and radii such that a given set of points in the plane are covered by the disks.
 Like our work, they focus on minimizing an objective function based on $\sum_i r_i^{\alpha}$ and produce results specific to various values of $\alpha$.
-The minimum sum of radii circle coverage problem (with $\alpha = 1$) is also considered by Lev-Tov and Peleg \cite{Lev-Tov05} in the context of radio networks.
+The minimum sum of radii disk coverage problem (with $\alpha = 1$) is also considered by Lev-Tov and Peleg~\cite{Lev-Tov05} in the context of radio networks.
 Again, connectivity is not a requirement.
 In a more geometric setting, Bil{\`o} \emph{et al.}~\cite{Bilo05_geomClustering} provide approximation schemes for the minimum size $k$-clustering problem that requires dividing the set of centers into at most $k$ clusters with minimum cluster cost.